FB: Heart Of Dallas Bowl - Welcome Dinner & Gift Suite

 Mike Simmonds is in his fourth year at North Texas as the offensive line coach.

-Simmonds trademark physical style once again paved the way for record breaking success for North Texas in the 2013 season.
+Simmonds' trademark physical style once again paved the way for record-breaking success in the 2013 season.
 The Mean Green rushed for over 300-yards three times in 2013, which is the most in a single season since 1959.
-NT has finished the season with 2,349 rushing yards for the season, which were the eighth most rushing yards in a single season in school history.
+NT finished the season with 2,349 rushing yards, which were the eighth-most rushing yards in a single season in school history.

 Under Simmonds, the Mean Green offensive line once again was one of the best in the nation in protecting the quarterback.
 The Mean Green offensive line for the second straight season ranked in the top-10 in the nation for fewest sacks allowed.
 NT allowed only 11 sacks in 2013, which ranked seventh in the nation.
 Since 2012, the North Texas offensive line has allowed the fewest sacks in the nation with just 17.

 Running back Brandin Byrd rushed for over 1,000 yards for the first time in his career in 2013 led by all-conference lineman Cyril Lemon and Mason Y'Barbo.
 Lemon was named first-team all-C-USA, while Y'Barbo earned second-team honors.

 Lemon is the only player in the nation to earn three straight all-conference honors and start 37 straight games.In 2012, Simmonds's offensive line helped pave the way for the school's third 2,000-yard rushing season in the last four years.

 In addition, the Mean Green offensive line led the nation in allowing the fewest sacks in 2012 with only six sacks given up.
 The North Texas offensive line gave up no sacks in nine of 12 games.
 The Mean Green had three running backs rush for over 500 yards for the first time in school history.
 The Mean Green rushed for 2,102 yards on the year, which was the 15th most in school history and the third-most since 2004.